No, your eyes aren't deceiving you; that's me interviewing Sonny Chiba, just before the start of his dinner banquet.

 Father and daughter: Sonny Chiba shares the stage with his daughter, actress Juri Manase.

-Voice actress Yumi Kinoshita from the Gundam series was in attendance.
+In the above photo is Yumi Kinoshita.
 She became a Sonny Chiba fan with the hit series Key Hunter.
 She speaks great English, and we got along very well.

 Tsuburaya Productions suit actor Kazuya Shimizu was in the house, too, as were a number of Japan Action Club members.